Netcracker/qubership-testing-platform-common-scripts/email-notification/README-email-notification-json.md

 # JSON Test Results Generator

-This set of scripts analyzes test results from the `allure-results` folder and generates JSON files with test outcomes in a predefined format.
+This set of scripts is designed to analyze test results from the `allure-results` folder and generate JSON files with test results in a predefined format.

 ## Files

 ### Main Scripts

-1. **`calculate-email-notification-variables.sh`** – Main script for calculating test pass rate (shared with the text version)
+1. **`calculate-email-notification-variables.sh`** - Main script for calculating test pass rate (shared with text version)
-2. **`generate-email-notification-json.sh`** – Script for generating JSON files with test results
+2. **`generate-email-notification-json.sh`** - Script for generating JSON file with test results

 ## Requirements

 - Git Bash (for Windows) or Linux/macOS with bash
 - `jq` (for JSON parsing)
-- `awk` (for calculations and placeholder substitution)
+- `awk` (for calculations and placeholder replacement)

 ## Usage

-### 1. Generate JSON Results
+### 1. Generating JSON Results

 ```bash
 # Using Git Bash on Windows